vitroid/GenIce/README.md

                             5site, tip5p    A typical 5-site model.
                             6site, NvdE     A 6-site water model.
                             7site           A seven-site water model.
+                            ideal_water     Ideal model of water; Oxygen atom is on the lattice point and the H-O-H angle is 109.5 degrees.
                             physical_water  Physical model of water; Oxygen atom is on the lattice point.
                             ----